 There are infinite possibilities for using these little treasures in projects or around the home for decor.

 Thanks for Reading!

-Thank you so much for reading, and please leave me a comment below to let me know what you thought of this article.
+Thank you so much for reading, and please leave me a comment below to let me know if you enjoyed this article!